diyefi/Puma-HowTo/doc/spin1/assembly_overview.md

 #### Important: A anti-static surface must be present during assembly, an anti-static wrist strap should also be worn at all times.

+For future reference if a component direction is not specified this means that it is **Non polarised** and  can be mounted in either direction.

 ## Follow these steps sequentially: ##